William G. Steiner: Semi-retirement

 At the end of his elected term on the Orange County board of supervisors, in 1999, Steiner moved to Scottsdale, Arizona for four years to become the national program director for Childhelp USA, serving there until 2003.
 While in Arizona, Steiner oversaw the conversion of Merv Griffin's 192 acre (0.7 km2) Wickenburg Inn & Dude Ranch, located in Wickenburg, into the Merv Griffin Village of Arizona, a treatment center for abused kids.

 Also in 1999, Steiner joined with Florida based partners, Bill Hebrock and Daryl McLaughlin, to form Hebrock Steiner McLaughlin, Inc., a public policy consulting and lobbying firm.
-Steiner has been involved in business and cultural exchanges with the People's Republic of China, and travels there frequently to develop public/private partnerships for the firm's clients.
+Steiner has been involved in business and cultural exchanges with the People's Republic of China, and traveled there frequently to develop public/private partnerships for the firm's clients.

 He was also an investor in, and vice chairman of, Zhao International, Inc., an international exporting company which exports scrap metal to Tianjin, China, a sister city of Orange.

 Steiner served on the Juvenile Justice Commission for several years, having been appointed by the presiding judge of the Superior Court.

 Personal life and death

 At the time of his death, Steiner was the father of five children, including Orange County judge Scott Steiner, grandfather of sixteen, and great-grandfather of one.

 Steiner died on December 15, 2022, while en route to New York to see a grandson who had just completed graduate school at Cornell University.

+On August 5, 2024, a major street in Orange leading to the Orangewood Children’s Home, which Steiner built and which Steiner funded by his charitable fundraising efforts, was renamed, “Steiner Way.”
+At a ceremony attended by city and county officials, and Congressman Lou Correa, civic leaders commemorated Steiner’s memory, and his lifelong commitment to vulnerable children.